Back to blog All Articles

 Esin Syonmez

-Defining Margin Trading
+Margin Trading in a Nutshell

 Margin trading is not for the faint of heart.
 It involves borrowing funds from a broker or an exchange to increase your position size.
 In return, you have to pay interest on the borrowed amount, and there is a risk of losing more than your initial investment.
 It requires careful risk management and a solid understanding of market dynamics.